saglea/project-fundamentals/README.md

 ### Elk Configuration

 1)Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+What is the main advantage of automating configuration with Ansible?
 Ansible is a free, open-source tool that is easy to set up.
 It is powerful, flexible and efficient.
 It allows you to have a highly complex IT workflow.

 2)The playbook implements the following tasks:
 Install docker, io